kksgandhi/personal_site/index.md

 My CS background has given me a strong base in programming, and through my research, I've gained expertise in game design, pedagogy, working with children, and user research.

-I'll be looking for jobs in the fall and would love to get connected — I'm interested in design / programming / user research / product management for educational technology; I'm also looking to teach computer science / game design at the university level.
+I'll be looking for jobs in the fall and would love to get connected — I'm interested in educational technology: design, user research, programming, and product management all appeal to me.
+I'm also looking to teach computer science / game design at the university level.

  - [[projects|Projects]]
  - [[publications|Publications]]